SaladTechnologies/sdnext-1-5-dreamshaper-benchmark/README.md

 # sdnext-benchmark

 This project provides a pattern for creating benchmarks with an sdnext container.
-This example uses a preconfigured [Stable Diffusion XL 1.0 image](https://hub.docker.com/r/saladtechnologies/sdnext-sdxl10).
+This example uses a preconfigured [Dreamshaper Image](https://hub.docker.com/r/saladtechnologies/sdnext-dreamshaper).

 ## Getting Started